20af02/Wildfire-Watch/README.md

 ### Output
 You can find the output detection(s) of forest fires showing detections in the detections folder.
 Each detection is formatted as follows: FRAMENUMBER_LATITUDE_LONGITUDE.png, where FRAMENUMBER is the current frame number.
-LATITUDE and LONGITUDE denote the latitude and longitude generated from an IP adress.
+LATITUDE and LONGITUDE denote the latitude and longitude generated from an IP address.

 ## Results

 ## Developer Notes
-All object identification used Google's VISION API.
+All object identification used Google Cloud's VISION API.